bridgekat/calculus-of-constructions/README.md

 lemma has_type_small_star {Γ e e' t} (h : Γ ▷ e : t) (h' : e ~>* e') : (Γ ▷ e' : t) := ...
 ```

+There is also a type checker in [`checker.lean`](src/checker.lean) that returns a soundness proof in addition to the result, with an example in [`main.lean`](src/main.lean).
+There is no parsing or pretty-printing...

 ## Details

 ### Terms (preterms)